HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/CDHTMLFORMULA_FLAG_xxx.md

 ```
 #include <editods.h>
 ```

+**Symbolic Values :**

+	CDHTMLFORMULA_FLAG_ATTR	  -  Formula is to compute HTML attributes.

+	CDHTMLFORMULA_FLAG_ALT	  -  Formula is to compute alternate HTML.

+	CDHTMLFORMULA_FLAG_ACTION_LABEL	  -  Formula is to compute action label.

 **Description :**

 These flags are stored in the dwFlags field of the CDHTMLFORMULA record, and identify the type of formula stored in this record.

 **See Also :**
 [CDHTMLFORMULA](/domino-c-api-docs/reference/Data/CDHTMLFORMULA)